madeleinehuish/refined_3.0/README.md

 ### REACT REDUX AUTH TEMPLATE
-This is the code from an amazing tutorial by Stephen Grider on Udemy involving Advanced React and Redux.
-This particular repo covers authentication, login, signup, signout, tokens, authentication and more.
-Bare bones but very useful.
+This is a rewrite of a course project from 2 years ago.
+Version 1 I worked on with Rachelle Rathbone.
+Goal is to rewire with Redux as well as modernize the code and keep functionality, hopefully improving the app.
+I have reworked the code based upon a template from a Stephen Grider advanced react/redux course I completed.